Easy INSIDER INFO FOR CORPORATES AND INVESTMENT BANKS

 A promotion panel consisting of several Senior Managers will review the nominations with the Line Managers who will be fighting their team's corner due to the limited number of promotions available.
 Usually, the Line Manager with the strongest personality will secure a promotion for their own team members.
 So, it definitely pays to work for someone who is well respected and is a forceful character!
 There are several rounds of review and at each stage some promotion nominees are removed from the process, rather like a knock out competition, until the number of places are filled.
 Naturally it is very disappointing to be eliminated at the very last stage.
 In this case you either move to another role and work for a Line Manager who gets their team promoted or you take your chance again.
 Proving that in some cases a sideways move can pay dividends.

 Promotions are announced at the same time as your Annual Bonus in February or March.

 What Happens if I am not Promoted?

 If you are not promoted you will have to wait another year and go through the Promotion Process again.
 You should definitely ask your Line Manager the reason why you were not promoted and for a plan to get you promoted the following year.
 However, it is never 100% guaranteed that you will get promoted - even with a plan - see 'Sideways Move' in previous paragraph.

 Most Corporate Firms and Investment Banks run an annual bonus scheme.
-These are always performance related and usually include all Corporate Functions such as the Front Office/Business, Middle Office and Back Office which is where IT resides as a non-revenue generating cost centre.
+These are always performance related and usually include all Corporate Functions such as the Front Office/Business, Middle Office and Back Office.
 What should be fairly obvious is that the revenue generating areas of the firm will be allocated a considerably larger bonus bucket.
-By 'Considerably' I mean bonuses measured in the hundreds of thousands and even millions of dollars compared to non-revenue earning Back Office functions that are typically in the tens of thousands of dollars.
+By 'Considerably' we mean bonuses measured in the hundreds of thousands and even millions of dollars compared to non-revenue earning Back Office functions that are typically in the tens of thousands of dollars.